ungleich/cdist/cdist/conf/type/__install_file/man.rst

       the file does not exist
    exists
-      the file from source but only if it doesn't already exist
+      the file from source but only if it doesn't already exist pre-exists
+      check that the file exists and is a regular file, but do not create or modify it

 group
    Group to chgrp to.